• Skip to main content

 But what if we did this dish with a more East Asian influence.
 Sake instead of white wine.
 And some miso to add some earthy complexity.
 The first time I did this, I really didn’t know what to expect.
 Would this substitution work?

 Indeed it did.
 I was, of course, pleasantly surprised.
 I love the “mussels steamed in white wine” dish and have had many variations on this in many top New Zealand restaurants.
-But this sake and miso version is the equal of the best of them.
+But this miso and sake steamed mussels version is the equal of the best of them.
 It really is that good.

 I have added some chilli, both fresh and chilli oil.
 This complements the bold NZ green mussels without being too spicy.
 This is not a spicy dish at all.
 The chilli adds an edge, but no more.